johnnywoo/wit/docs/syntax.md

     script
         var a = "It's not a <var> tag"

-Style tag body ignores tag syntax, while commands, variables and expressions continue working:
+Style tag body ignores everything except variables:

     style
         td { /* no syntax error here */
         	color: $color; /* variable value will be used */ }

-??? table {blah: syntax error. no such command}
+??? we want expressions!

 ## Quoting